AmitXShukla/Delivery/README.md

 # Delivery Management App
-A delivery | service | Truck Ride Management app

-## Delivery | Service | Ride App

-A free download to build a complete Truck/Services/delivery ride app.
+A free download to build a complete Truck/Services/delivery ride app in Flutter and Parse Framework (Back4app/MongoDB)

-## Author: Amit Shukla
+`upgraded to DART 3.4 & Flutter 3.22`

 ## Connect